 Everything You Need To Know About Echeverias

-Echeverias: how do we love thee?
+Echeveria: how do we love thee?
 Let us count the ways…

-Echeverias are rose-shaped succulents that are easy to care for, drought-resistant, and come in beautiful variety of colors and sizes.
+Echeverias are rose-shaped succulents that are easy to care for, drought-resistant, and come in a beautiful variety of colors and sizes.
 The plant flowers readily (mostly coral-pink, yellow-tipped, or reddish-orange blooms) and grows quickly compared to other succulents, as it functions well as ground cover and does well in containers.
 Adaptability and beauty– what’s not to like?

 Native to semi-desert regions of Mexico, the fleshy-leaved succulent has become very popular in nurseries and garden centers, especially in coastal California at specialty purveyors like Succulent Gardens in Castroville (near Monterey) and Annie’s Annuals and Perennials (in the East Bay).

 “I love echeverias for their colors, from pink, green, white to red, their versatility.
 They’re hardy and forgiving,” says Robin Stockwell, the retired former owner and founder of Succulent Gardens, which sells 750 succulent varieties.

 Echeveria’s striking appearance brings drama to a garden, centerpiece, or bouquet.
 “I like to do mass plantings of echeverias in several varieties, since they look so different,” says Stockwell, author of the new book Succulents, who began growing succulents in 1972.
 “If I do vertical gardening, I prefer echeveria secunda for their small rosettes.
 Other favorites are lipstick and ebony agavoides.”